usnistgov/SpectrumBrowser/README.md

 <h3> Run it </h3>

-First populate the database (you only have to do this once).
+Populate the database (you only have to do this once).
 I will assume you are using a unix shell.
 If you are using a Windows Shell, please use equivalent commands.
 Feel free to update the instructions.